mbeddr/mps-platform-docs/src/doc/docs/mps_internal/java_design_patterns_in_mps_sources.md

-This page lists at most three examples per [Java design pattern](https://refactoring.guru/design-patterns) in the MPS source code.
+This page lists three examples or less per [Java design pattern](https://refactoring.guru/design-patterns) in the MPS source code.
-The headers link to explanations and examples for the corresponding design patterns in the Java world.
+The headers link to explanations and demos for the corresponding design patterns in the Java world.

 ## Creational Patterns